Paul F. Bray, MD

 1015 Walnut Street

 We participate in the National Residency Match Program and utilize the Electronic Residency Application Service (ERAS).

-- Population level survival of patients with chronic myelocytic leukemia in Germany compared to the US in the early 21st century
+- Improved population level survival in younger Hodgkin lymphoma patients in Germany in the early 21st century